GerritCodeReview/gitiles/Documentation/developer-guide.md

 ./tools/maven/mvn.sh deploy
 ```

-Tag the release with an annotated tag matching the version number.
+Tag the release with a signed, annotated tag matching the version number, for
+example "v0.4-1".

 Once released, Maven projects can consume the new version as long as they point
 at the proper repository URL.
 Similarly, Bazel projects using the `maven_jar`